MicrosoftDocs/sdk-api/sdk-api-src/content/webservices/ns-webservices-_ws_channel_property_constraint.md

                     The total size of the <b>allowedValues</b> array, in bytes.
 This size must be a multiple of the size of the type of the value of the property.

+### -field out

+                    When <a href="https://msdn.microsoft.com/6e5f352b-5422-4bba-9525-7850bdddf0a5">WsMatchPolicyAlternative</a> returns NOERROR, the
+                    entire contents of this structure will be filled out.